syncopika/piano_roll_browser/README.md

 Additionally, I wanted to keep it light, simple and easily portable so I minimized the number of dependencies (just jQuery!).

-For the terrible svg icons, I used Inkscape :) I will hopefully improve these at some point.
+For the svg icons, I crafted them manually (with help from [this wonderful tutorial](https://www.aleksandrhovhannisyan.com/blog/svg-tutorial-how-to-code-svg-icons-by-hand/) by Aleksandr Hovhannisyan).
+Hopefully they're not too awful!

 For the piano instrument sounds I used the Steinway D from the Equinox Grand Pianos soundfont.